Dinanath Batra: Textbook authorship

 On 30 June 2014, the Bharatiya Janata Party government of Gujarat issued a circular, declaring six text books written by Batra to be part of the state education curriculum as supplementary literature.
 Originally written in Hindi, the books were translated into Gujarati, and were released by Bhupendrasinh Chudasama, the state education minister, who stated that they were compulsory.
 Batra has indicated that the initiative for using the books came from the Narendra Modi government in Gujarat, and the books carry a foreword from Modi.

-The books among other things, asserted that cars were invented in ancient India and urged students to draw the geographic map of an Akhand Bharat, that includes countries including Pakistan, Bangladesh and Afghanistan.
-They received severe criticism from historians as well as the popular press.
+The books among other things, asserted that cars were invented in ancient India and urged students to draw the geographic map of an Akhand Bharat, that includes countries including Pakistan, Bangladesh, Afghanistan etc. They received severe criticism from historians as well as the popular press.
 Historian Romila Thapar stated that the books contained "not history, but fantasy."
 Irfan Habib, another prominent historian, described them as "hilarious but scary".
 He said that the books were being introduced as part of a political program, and also stated that "The point here is whether the person has any semblance of scholarship, any track record."

 On 1 August, the local Congress division in Vadodara protested the books by burning their covers.
-The city's BJP unit criticized the act and called it an insult to the national leaders as the covers had pictures of some national leaders.
+The city's BJP unit criticised the act and called it an insult to the national leaders as the covers had pictures of some national leaders.